-In the process of carrying out this work, people trained in history develop strong research and critical skills, creative methods for recognizing patterns of information, and techniques for clear and persuasive writing.
-No other discipline better prepares you to deal with and understand our contemporary world—from many professional perspectives—than history.
+People trained in history develop strong research and critical skills, creative methods for recognizing patterns of information, and techniques for clear and persuasive writing.
+No other discipline better prepares you to deal with and understand the present—from many professional perspectives—than history.
+Students graduating with a History major will:

-In addition to a full range of course offerings from internationally recognized scholars, IU’s history undergraduates take advantage of a number of special opportunities, including:
+In addition to a full range of course offerings from internationally recognized scholars, IU’s History Department also offers the following opportunities:

 - Our spring essay competitions, which provide students with the opportunity to gain valuable professional feedback while competing for an award that will strengthen a job résumé or application to graduate or professional school.